papiodesu/leptos_book/src/view/06_control_flow.md

             <p>"Oddment"</p>
         </Show>

         // d.
-Because 「bool::then()」 converts a 「bool」 to
+Because "bool::then()」 converts a 「bool" to
-        //    「Option」, you can use it to create a show/hide toggled {move || is_odd().then(|| view! { <p>"Oddity!"</p> })}
+        //    "Option", you can use it to create a show/hide toggled {move || is_odd().then(|| view! { <p>"Oddity!"</p> })}

         <h2>"Converting between Types"</h2>
         // e.
 Note: if branches return different types,
         //    you can convert between them with
-        //    「.into_any()」 (for different HTML element types)
+        //    ".into_any()" (for different HTML element types)
-        //    or 「.into_view()」 (for all view types) {move || match is_odd() {
+        //    or ".into_view()" (for all view types) {move || match is_odd() {
             true if value.get() == 1 => {
                 // <pre> returns HtmlElement<Pre>